 The Group's exposure to interest rate risk also includes its cash and cash equivalents balance.
 Interest rates for the Group's cash deposits are at prevailing interest rates.
-Due to the magnitude of the deposits, significant change in interest rate may also affect the unaudited interim condensed consolidated statements of comprehensive income.
+Due to the magnitude of the deposits, significant changes in interest rates may also affect the unaudited interim condensed consolidated statements of comprehensive income.